Blosc/python-blosc2/doc/reference/lazyarray.rst

 For getting a LazyUDF object (which is LazyArray-compliant) from a user-defined Python function, you can use the lazyudf constructor below.
 See  `a tutorial on how this works <../getting_started/tutorials/03.lazyarray-udf.html>`_.

-This object follows the `LazyArray`_ API for evaluation, although storage is not supported yet.
+This object follows the `LazyArray`_ API for computation, although storage is not supported yet.

 .. autosummary::
     :toctree: autofiles/lazyarray